microsoft/BotBuilder-Samples/experimental/orchestrator/Composer/01.school-skill-navigator/README.md

 Next we are going to use the first two mis-classified query utterances to show how to improve the training set.

 - The first utterance "where are the tennis courts" should be labeled as Sports, but is mis-labeled as StudentServices.
 Closest Example shows the closest evidence example from that category, and Score shows the similarity between the query utterance and Closest Example.
-Taking a closer look into the examples, "where are the Recreation facilities" and "where's the gym" are essentially referring to the same thing, but separated into different labels, which eventually confuses the model.
+Taking a closer look into the examples, "where are the Recreation facilities" and "where's the gym" are essentially referring to the same thing, but separated into different labels, which eventually confused the model.
 To clarify the concepts, we could **manually relabel the utterance "where are the Recreation facilities" by moving it  from # StudentServices to # Sports in schoolnavigatorbot.train.lu.**

 - The second utterance "where is the Healthcare Management school" should be labeled as Academics, but is mis-labeled as StudentServices.
 To correct the query prediction, we could **manually add it ("where is the Healthcare Management school") to # Academics in schoolnavigatorbot.train.lu.**